The journal

 The Buyer Representation Agreement (BRBC), in plain language

-Since August 2024, California buyers and their agents sign a written representation agreement before touring homes.
-It exists to protect both sides.
-Here's what it is and what to expect.
+Since August 2024, California buyers and agents sign a written representation agreement before touring homes.
+Here's what the BRBC is and what to expect.

 Read entry